A Guide To Using Colors To Enhance Your Mood

 While you may well have a favorite color, have you ever stopped to consider just how strong an influence different shades can have on your mood?

-As it turns out, painting your walls particular colors or surrounding yourself with objects of a certain hue can increase happiness, sharpen focus, or even influence appetite.
+As it turns out, painting your walls with particular colors or surrounding yourself with objects of a certain hue can increase happiness, sharpen focus, or even influence appetite.

 As you look through the following list of ten colors, consider how you might use them in your quest to become a more positive, productive person.

 If you’re trying to choose a color for the area where you practice mindfulness or creative visualization exercises, violet is said to evoke deep thought and reflectiveness.
 It also has mystical qualities—think of the stereotypical wizard’s hat in cartoons!